glocq/galatea/README.markdown

 Using
 ------

-The process for using Galatea is a little involved (the technical reason is: major web browsers will only allow the Web MIDI API to run in a "secure" context, which includes pages served over HTTPS or locally over HTTP, but *not* pages opened as local files).
+The process for using Galatea is a little involved[^1].

 ### Launching the page

 The following is a possible course of action.
-If you know what you're doing, feel free to use another way to serve the files (note that for some reason, the page is not considered a secure context when served using the Python module `http.server`)
+If you know what you're doing, feel free to use another way to serve the files[^2].

 1. [Install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 2. Open a terminal, change directory into the contents of the `src/` subdirectory.